KvassAndVodka/KvassAndVodka/README.md

 - **Software Developer** at the **2nd Congressional District of Misamis Oriental | House of Representatives of the Philippines**.
 Hardens and maintains the eMap infrastructure platform.
 - **Part-Time Faculty** at the **University of Science and Technology of Southern Philippines - Cagayan de Oro | Department of Computer Science**.
 Teaches Fundamentals of Database Systems.
-- **BS Computer Science (Magna Cum Laude)**, Pioneer batch of USTP-CDO's Department of Computer Science.
+- **BS Computer Science (Magna Cum Laude)**, Pioneer batch of USTP-CDO's Department of Computer Science (2022-2026).
 Recipient of the Alan Turing Award and a DOST-SEI JLSS Merit Scholar.
 - **Former ML/AI Intern** at **meldCX**.
 Developed license plate recognition systems with YOLO, PaddleOCR, and OpenVINO.
 - **Portfolio & Blog**: [portfolio.jmraut.dev](https://portfolio.jmraut.dev)